LogoLogo

 • If you want to embed charts in a blog for marketing purposes or share on Twitter, consider using Public Links.

-• If you want to embed data to be visible only to those with access rights to the Notion, consider using Public Links.
+• If you want to embed data to be visible only to those with access rights to Notion, consider using Public Links.
 Additionally, consider using Reports if you want to enforce login.